Legalisation of documents

 Steps to follow to legalize a document:

-1. You must go to the ministry that issued the document and request the signature of the competent authority indicated in the previous section.
-If the signature is electronic, it must be from the Head of Area or higher position.
+- You must go to the department that issued the document and request the signature of the competent authority indicated in the previous section.
+If the signature is electronic, it must be from the Area Head or higher position.

 - El document that you request to legalize (scan or photo) or, at least, of the page where the final signature or signatures are located (if the document contains several pages)